mayankrd/news-webdev/README.md

 ## Acknowledgments

 * Hat tip to anyone who's code was referred
-* Prof. Jose Annunziato (https://github.com/jannunzi) for wonderful lectures at NEU